-Trade waste is any liquid discharged to sewer by a business.
-The Council requires all liquid waste to be disposed of by an approved method.
-The Council controls the quantity and composition of trade waste discharges to the sewer system and charges industries as an incentive to reduce their flows and loadings.
+Trade waste is considered any liquid discharged to the sewer system by a business.
+Council requires all liquid waste to be disposed in an approved way and controls the quantity and composition of trade waste discharges to the sewer system.
+We charge industries as an incentive to reduce their flows and loadings.

-1. The estimated total cost for current financial year to be recovered by the Council through the Drainage Account for receiving, conveying, treating and disposing of wastewater within its district.
+The estimated total cost for the current financial year to be recovered by the Council through the Drainage Account for receiving, conveying, treating and disposing of wastewater within its district.

 This cost is proportioned to the various stages of the service provided as follows:

 Capital charges and operating costs of sewers and pumping stations are allocated with respect to the rate of discharge.
-From 1 July 2016, the charge for Method A Conveying is $530.14(GST inclusive) per litre per minute.
+From 1 July 2017, the charge for Method A Conveying is $606.11(GST inclusive) per litre per minute.

-3. The methods to be used for determining the rate of discharge and BOD 5 shall be as follows:
+The methods to be used for determining the rate of discharge and BOD 5 shall be as

 Conveying based on rate of discharge per litre per minute.
 Treatment based on BOD 5 per kilogram BOD per day.

-6. The total amounts calculated under Clause 4 above shall be reduced by deducting the waste water charge under Clause 5 above.
+The total amounts calculated under Clause 4 above shall be reduced by deducting the wastewater charge under Clause 5 above.